American Railcar sweetens offer for Greenbrier

 "The Greenbrier board of directors believes a price range of $20-$22 per share is inadequate, grossly undervalues the company and is not in the best interests of Greenbrier stockholders," the company said in a statement late on Tuesday.

-American Railcar's shares were down 5 percent, while Greenbrier was quoted at $20.61 in after-market trading, indicating that investors were skeptical of a deal going through.
+American Railcar's shares were down 5 percent, while Greenbrier was quoted at $20.61 in after-market trading, indicating that investors were sceptical of a deal going through.

 An offer price of between $23 and $26 per share would still add meaningfully to American Railcar's earnings, Longbow Research analyst Matthew Brooklier wrote in a client note.